Skip to main content

 Misclassifying Products

-If you discover that you have had nexus obligations in one or more states and have not been collecting, a voluntary disclosure agreement (VDA) is usually your best path to compliance.
-A VDA is a negotiated agreement with the state where you register, file back returns for a limited lookback period (typically 3 to 4 years instead of the full statute of limitations), and pay the tax due with reduced or waived penalties.
+If you discover that you have had nexus obligations in one or more states for months or years without collecting, a voluntary disclosure agreement is almost always the most favorable path to compliance.
+A VDA is a negotiated agreement with the state tax authority under which you voluntarily come forward, register, file back returns for a limited lookback period, and pay the tax due in exchange for reduced or waived penalties and a defined limitation on the lookback period.

-VDAs are only available to sellers who come forward before the state contacts them.
-Once a state sends you a notice or begins an audit, the VDA option is generally off the table.
+VDAs are only available to sellers who come forward before the state initiates contact.
+Once a state sends a nexus questionnaire, issues a notice, or begins an audit, the VDA option is generally closed.
+This creates a strong incentive to address known compliance gaps proactively rather than hoping the state never notices.

 LN